 • Only bad kids do that.

-• I talk to my kids and they would tell me if they were sexting.
+• I talk about this with my kids.
+They would tell me if they were sexting.

 • My child does not even think about sex yet.